Nicolas Tindal: 'History of England' & the 'Continuation'

+A product of the Hardwicke circle (with Thomas Birch heavily involved), the Continuation (1744–47) appeared alongside opposition Country-Whig histories by William Guthrie and James Ralph—Guthrie’s General History of England (1744–51) to 1688, and Ralph’s The History of England, During the Reigns of King William, Queen Anne, and King George I (1744–46) for the post-Revolution period.

 Rapin had finished his work at the death of James II, giving Tindal the opportunity of demonstrating his own historical abilities.
 His Continuation brought forward the works to the reign of George II.
 Tindal's work was much valued at the time, although not without controversy.
 Some had questioned the authorship of the Continuation; although there is no evidence to support those contentions and his many other works and literary style point to his pen.

 Other works and life

 Tindal continued his translations with that of Prince Cantemir's History of the Othman Empire' (sic) in 1734.
 The 'Guide to Classical Learning, or Polymetis abridged, for Schools', of which he was editor, was a rare classical text-book which remained of importance throughout the century.

 Tindal appears to have attracted some controversy during his life.
 Aside from that relating to his 'Continuation', he was engaged in a bitter dispute with one Eustace Budgell about his apparent disinheritance by his uncle, Matthew Tindal.
 Budgell had adopted some of Tindal's freethinking views and assisted him in publishing his 'Christianity as Old as the Creation'.
 However, he had fallen on hard times, losing up to £20,000 in the South Sea Bubble.
 It was therefore of some surprise that Matthew Tindal had apparently left the greater part of his fortune to this man, to the exclusion of Tindal, who had been named in a previously published will.
 Budgell was prosecuted for forgery but committed suicide by drowning himself in the Thames before the case came to trial.
 Whether Tindal was ever repaid the 2000 guineas of which he had been defrauded is unclear, though Alexander Pope declaimed: